dgcameron/dbms_cloud/README.md

   ![](images/003.png " ")

-## **STEP 2:** Log into the *Admin* database user and create a database user demo with the required permissions, create a credential, and copy the sales table from sh.
-You can use either SQL Developer off the cloud console or sql developer client:
+## **STEP 2:** Log into the *Admin* database user and create database objects.

+- Create a database user demo with the required permissions, create a credential, and copy the sales table from sh.
+You can use either SQL Developer off the cloud console or sql developer client.

 - Create a new schema that will own objects (userid demo in this case) and grant the necessary privileges:
 ```